Murder of Pınar Gültekin: Aftermath

 According to the information obtained from Avcı's testimonies and through further reviews, it became evident that Avcı had taken 2 bottles of gasoline from the gas station on the same day that he killed Gültekin, and tried to remove the trace of murder by burning her body in a garbage barrel in the forested area in Yerkesik neighborhood and poured concrete on it.
 As to why he murdered Gültekin, Avcı responded: "I killed her in a moment of anger".
 However Gültekin family's lawyer Rezan Epözdemir said that they believed this was a premeditated murder in which there were others involved and they delivered their suspicions to the prosecutor.

 Cemal Metin Avcı was first sentenced to aggravated life imprisonment, then his sentence was reduced to 23 years with "unjust provocation" by the victim given as the reason.
 In the 13th hearing held at the Muğla 3rd High Criminal Court on 20 June 2022, Avcı's brother, who was sentenced to life imprisonment for alleged aiding in the murder, was acquitted.
 Avcı's mother Ayten Avcı, father Selim Avcı, ex-wife Eda Karagün and partner Şükrü Gökhan Orhan were acquitted because they were not proven to have committed the crimes of "destroying and concealing evidence".

+The İzmir Regional Court of Appeal, 4th Criminal Chamber, overturned the Muğla 3rd High Criminal Court's decision, sentencing Cemal Metin Avcı to aggravated life imprisonment and his brother Mertcan Avcı to four years in prison for concealing evidence.
+The decision of the Regional Court of Appeal was overturned by the Court of Cassation, 1st Criminal Chamber, with a majority vote in February 2025.
+In the Court of Cassation’s ruling, it was stated that provocation discount should be applied to Cemal Metin Avcı.